xiaodaigh/JLBoost.jl/README.md

 ##### Tables.jl

 The MLJ.jl frameworks allows interaction with any Tables.jl compatible tabular data structure.
 So you can use any column accessible table with JLBoost.
-However you need to have these additional methods defined for the table `df`
+However, you are advised to define the following methods for `df` as the generic implementation in this package may not be efficient

 ````julia